 Results and Discussion

 This paper compares the performance parameters of SINR and throughput between the systems without and with the proposed clustering method.
-The system without clustering method is called the baseline system in this paper.
+The system without the clustering method is called the baseline system in this paper.
 CDF results for SINR and throughput are also displayed in this paper to see the distribution of the obtained simulation results.
 Hence, the outage probability can be analyzed.
-This analysis focuses on the increase of the number of CUE and DUE receivers.
-It should be noted that the proposed clustering method only applies to D2D communication side.
-The CUE performance analysis is carried out also in this paper for the purpose of a comparison to perceive the effects of applying the proposed clustering method to D2D communications that is deployed in wireless cellular networks.
+This analysis focuses on the increase in the number of CUE and DUE receivers.
+It should be noted that the proposed clustering method only applies to the D2D communication side.
+The CUE performance analysis is carried out also in this paper for the purpose of a comparison to perceive the effects of applying the proposed clustering method to D2D communications that are deployed in wireless cellular networks.

 Analysis of DUE Performances